 a modified slide lock lever serves as LaserMax’s signature Controlled Activation switch, allowing the shooter to operate from concealment without risking a potentially dangerous reveal of his or her position.

-Most models of Glock pistols will have a green laser guide rod available, including the new Gen 4 Glock pistols.
+Most models of Glock pistols will have a green laser guide rod available, including the newer Gen4 and Gen5 Glock pistols.
 Noticeably absent, however, are the subcompact Glock pistols such as the 26 and 27.
 LaserMax does offer red versions of its guide rod system for these guns.

 LaserMax says the new greed guide rod lasers use a proprietary technology called Native Green.
 With Native Green, LaserMax uses specially designed green laser diodes instead of older diode pumped solid state (DPSS) technology.
 Green lasers using DPSS technology have additional power requirements, higher temperature sensitivity and greater manufacturing complexity.

 Using the Native Green technology, LaserMax has the potential of making more reliable, more efficient green lasers.
 Time will tell if these claims will prove true in the hands of consumers, but the advancement of green laser technology is exciting.

 One of the problems I discovered with green lasers is their sensitivity to temperature extremes.
 When testing the Streamlight TLR-2 G, I found I was able to greatly reduce the capabilities of the laser by sticking it in the freezer.
 While no one is storing a gun in the freezer, for someone spending a lot of time outdoors in the winter, this could be a concern.